Meet the Influencers Changing Lives with Kindness

 Overnight Changes?

 Kathy Harms, a photographer and writer, dramatically shifted her career.
 She went from being an emergency responder or paramedic to teaching others about it.
 From there, she became a full-time artist and writer.
 When we were discussing her shift, she pointed out that it was a gradual process.
 It didn’t just happen overnight.
 I think this is often the misconception the public gets when they see career shifts or people following their passion projects.
-We will discuss her process in more detail in the upcoming SEECHANGEMAKER November episode.
+We discuss her process in more detail.
+CHECK OUT THE INTERVIEW!!

 Career Shifts